konradlykowski/hackerrank/README.md

 # hackerrank
-Solutions to programming challenges from hackerrank.com
+Solutions to programming challenges from hackerrank.com.
+Written mainly in Java8.